milospjanic/chrPos2rsID2/README.md

 Next an akw code will perform comparison of your file and dbSNP MySQL data using 3 different hash tables in awk.
 Script will output a file of your input SNPs with rsID appended to it, separated by tab and save it as $1.rsID, $1 being first parameter provided to the script that should be the file name containing SNPs.

+Script preserves the header of the original file and adds 'rsID' as a first field and prepends it to the output file.

 Output file will be placed in ~/chrStartEnd2rsID

 MySQL download will produce a file snp147Common.bed, with 14,815,821 SNPs: